There is much to be said on this topic of family entanglements; in fact, there are hundreds of books with tons of valuable information.

 As we get started, I’d like to share an important concept.
 As a Marriage & Family Therapist, when working with families I view them as a sort of working machine, based on the theory of family systems.
 In other words, a family is made up of many moving parts (individuals).
 How well each part functions determines the level of functionality of the machine as a whole, much like that of a vehicle.
 Therefore, in addressing healthy families, I’d like you to think about your family as an intricate and interdependent working machine, with each person playing an important role in its level of wellness.

-Part One: Is Mine Free of Entanglements?
+Is Mine Free of Entanglements?

 Machines work well when they are free of entanglements.
 However, it is not uncommon for various sources of debris to get caught up in them, disturbing and disrupting their movement.
 Sometimes, one part may become dislodged or broken, interfering with the effective functioning of another part.
 The same principles apply to families.
 In order to keep them running smoothly, it requires that families service their interconnections with three components: trust, truth, and transparency.